-Visit this Balinese island before it’s too late
+You've got to visit this Balinese island before it’s too late.

 Quicker to reach than the Gili Islands, Nusa Lembongan is just a 30-minute boat ride from Sanur, with many companies offering a complimentary hotel pick-up and drop-off as part of their service.
 Alternatively, you could charter a deluxe yacht or catamaran with Pulau Luxury Charters.
 Their fleet of super swish sailing boats will ensure you arrive in total style.